hidde-jan/Blockchaingers.github.io/README.md

 ## Example Hackathon Scoreboard

 Not on the scoreboard?
-Let the BCH team know on the #bettercodehub-support Slack channel
+Let the Better Code Hub team know on Slack

 Team | Better Code Score
 --- | ---